Locations:

 The best way to avoid a dehydration headache is to stay hydrated.
 To prevent dehydration, you should:

-• Drink plenty of fluids: Carry water with you when you leave home, and take sips throughout the day.
+• Drink plenty of fluids.
+Carry water with you when you leave home, and take sips throughout the day.
+Aim to drink six to eight glasses of water per day.
+That’s around half a gallon (between 1.5 and 2 liters).

-• Replace the fluids you lose: When you’re exercising or doing physical activity, take water breaks often.
-During some sports (like swimming), you may not notice how much you’re sweating.
-Drinking fluid throughout the day prior to participating in a sport is also helpful.
+• Replace the fluids you lose.
+When you’re exercising or doing physical activity, take water breaks often.
+You may not notice how much you’re sweating during some sports like swimming.
+Drinking fluid throughout the day prior to participating in physical activity is also helpful.
+If you’re sweating a lot, you may want to drink something like a low-sugar sports drink to replace the electrolytes you’re losing.

-• Take a break when you need to rest: Listen to your body.
-If you feel tired or dizzy, take a water break.
+• Take a break when you need to rest.
+Listen to your body.
+If you feel tired or lightheaded, take a water break.

-• Watch the heat: If you’re outside on a hot day, drink extra water.
-Rest often, and find a way to stay cool in hot weather.
+• Watch the heat.
+If you’re outside on a hot day, drink extra water.
+Rest often, and try to stay cool in hot weather.

 Advertisement